Testimonial from the founder, Mrs. Sabina K

 Dr. Dayani is preparing mothers to become the catalyst of change through communication, dialogue, decision-making, and intergenerational bonding addressing the role of faith and culture.

 Dr. Dayani has been long associated with KF and has been extremely supportive of several projects, which include a library, media hall, after-school mental health center, pottery and baking stations, regional flood relief efforts, and program development.
 However, SSS is one unique program that she developed specifically keeping the need of the Lyari mothers in mind.
 It started in 2018 and has transformed mothers and their families through the skill of conflict resolution and faith-based mindfulness application.

 Keeping key components of peace, kindness, culture, justice, and metacognitive elements at its core, she works tediously to design a program around their needs which is highly inspiring!

 Dilshad is not just a great sister and friend but also the most emotionally genius person I have known.
 Feel fortunate to have met you and connect like magic.
 Sulah se Salamti has become a core program offered at the Kiran Foundation as part of Social emotional growth and mental health support.

-Dilshad’s interest in social justice and activism was sparked when, at the age of 13, she was exposed to the poor children in her neighbourhood who were frequent victims of child abuse and torture.
+Dilshad’s interest in social justice and activism was sparked when, at the age of 13, she was exposed to the poor children in her neighborhood who were frequent victims of child abuse and torture.
 From that moment, she realized you’re never too young to make a difference.
-She started tutoring young kids who loitered while their moms worked as maids in the neighbourhood.
+She started tutoring young kids who loitered while their moms worked as maids in the neighborhood.